 Flip or Flop?
 Real Estate Transaction Taxes as Macroprudential Policy, with Cameron LaPoint and Ming-Jen Lin Abstract: This paper analyzes the effects of property transaction taxes on real estate prices and taxpayers' investment decisions using a tax reform in Taiwan which required sellers of non-owner-occupied real estate to pay large percentages of the full selling price for properties resold within one year (15%) or resold after one year but within two years (10%) from the original purchase date.
 We link the universe of personal tax returns to transaction records to show bunching at the 12-month and 24-month holding period thresholds under this tax, but no such bunching prior to implementation, suggesting that owners were highly attentive to the tax.
 We apply a sharp RD to examine the effect on prices, exploiting the fact that the tax applied retroactively to properties purchased prior to the implementation date.
 While average transaction prices do fall immediately after implementation, this is due to a decline in the number of high-end property sales that would have been subject to the tax.
 Our initial results suggest limited effects of the transaction tax towards curbing the rapid rise in real estate prices in recent years.
-Life-Cycle Patterns of Portfolio Diversification, with Chih-Ching Hung and Ming-Jen Lin Academic Experience:
+Life-Cycle Patterns of Portfolio Diversification, with Chih-Ching Hung and Ming-Jen Lin Abstract: This paper investigates life-cycle features of household portfolio diversification.
+Using data of taxation on capital gains from Taiwan, we observe the universe of personal stock holdings from 2003 to 2014.
+We documented that the level of portfolio diversification, measured as one minus the Herfindahl-Hirschman Index, exhibits a hump-shape pattern.
+While people across all age groups significantly under-diversify their stock holdings, the level of diversification peaks in their 50s and drops afterward.
+We also found that mid-age and elder-age groups reduce diversification before the crisis, whereas only the mid-age group rebalances their portfolio after the crisis.
+These observations are against the standard portfolio theory and suggest that there may exist other determinants of portfolio decisions, such as solvency constraints or limited attention.
+Our conjectures still require further analyses.
+Academic Experience: